ghostsnglitter/Game-Dev-Library/README.md

 [[Back to Top]](#complete-guide-for-solo-game-development)

 <a name="responsibilities"></a>
-## 2. A Range of Responsibilities
+## <p align=center> 2.
+A Range of Responsibilities </p>

-When it comes to game development, studios usually have dedicated departments for various aspects of the game, whereas you as a solo creator will have to cover all of those areas yourself.
-This didn't really hit me until after i started out, but the challenges become evident pretty quickly - game design, level design, writing, programming, asset creation, project management, etc. all become your responibility.
-How can you manage that, especially when you still need to learn the ropes of some or even all of those skills?
+When it comes to game development, studios usually have dedicated departments for different aspects of the game, whereas you as a solo creator will have to cover all of those areas yourself.
+This didn't really hit me until after i started out, but the challenges quickly become apparent - game design, level design, writing, programming, asset creation, project management, etc. all become part of your responsibilities.
+How do you manage that, especially when you are still learning the ropes in some or even all of those disciplines?

 In short: start small, get an overview of all of the different types of tasks that await you, figure out what you are good at already and what you need to improve.
-You want to get a *base* level of understanding and competence in all of the important fields so that you won't hit a wall unexpectedly halfway through development.
-Creating and releasing a *very* small and simple game is a good way to action-test your ability to go through the entire process.
+You want to get a *basic* level of understanding and competence in all of the important fields so that you don't unexpectedly hit a wall halfway through development.
+Building and releasing a *very* small and simple game is a good way to action-test your ability to go through the entire process.
 Under 3.1 [`Finding Ideas`](#finding-ideas), I'll provide different ideas and challenges that you can use for your very first game.

 What follows is a first *overview* of the different departments a game studio might have: [`Design`](#design), [`Engineering`](#engineering), [`Art`](#art), [`Writing`](#writing), and [`Management`](#management).
 In the following sections I will describe the role of each of those departments in the development process.

 <a name="design"></a>
-### 2.1 Design
+### <p align=center> 2.1 Design </p>

-Most of the work the design department does happens early on, during the [`Concept Phase`](#concept-phase) and [`Pre-Production`](#pre-production).
-This is where the main design of the game with its core gameplay mechanic gets hashed out.
-The different areas of design include:
+A lot of the work the design department does happens early on, during the [`Concept Phase`](#concept-phase) and [`Pre-Production`](#pre-production), which is where the main design specifications are defined.
+However, where other members of the development team will often come and go, the designer(s) are usually a more persistent presence, monitoring the whole production to keep everything in line with the game's vision.[^1]

+In detail, the design includes:

 - Game Design
 - Story Design
 - Level Design

+[^1]: cf. Kramarzewski, Adam, and Ennio De Nucci.
+2018. *Practical Game Design*.
+Packt.

+As a solo developer, you save the work of having to communicate your design to the various other departments, giving you ultimate creative freedom.
+However, the danger is that this can lead to a lazyness in the design process and an "I'll think about it when i get there"-attitude, which can easily kill your project, even after you've put a lot of work into it.

 <a name="engineering"></a>
-### 2.2 Engineering
+### <p align=center> 2.2 Engineering </p>

-XXX
+The game developers in the engineering department are responisble for the project's source code.
+They implement all of the features and mechanics described in the detailed design documentation, as well as all of the art assets.

+When not coming from a programming background, this part of game development can seem particularly daunting.

 <a name="art"></a>
-### 2.3 Art
+### <p align=center> 2.3 Art </p>

 XXX

 <a name="writing"></a>
-### 2.4 Writing
+### <p align=center> 2.4 Writing </p>

 XXX

 <a name="management"></a>
-### 2.5 Management
+### <p align=center> 2.5 Management </p>

 XXX

 [[Back to Top]](#complete-guide-for-solo-game-development)

 <a name="getting-started"></a>
-## 3. Getting Started
+## <p align=center> 3.
+Getting Started </p>

 XXX

 <a name="finding-ideas"></a>
-### 3.1 Finding Ideas
+### <p align=center> 3.1 Finding Ideas </p>

 A game idea is just that - an idea, like `2D game where you can perform a "slingshot" move by clicking and dragging the player character`.
 No specifics are required at this stage.

 <a name="brainstorming"></a>
-### 1.1 Brainstorming
+### <p align=center> 1.1 Brainstorming </p>

 A spontaneous, unorganized brainstorming session is always a good way to capture your game idea(s) for the first time.
 Having it written down clears up space in your mind and helps you remember all of the details you though about.
 It can also be helpful for playing around with different versions of the same idea.
 A good web application for brainstorming is [`Kinopio`](https://kinopio.club/):